skinny08910/Castle-Care/README.md

 # Castle-Care
-This is a group project that was done by 5 people, it's a website for doctors.
+This is a group project that was done by 5 developers, it's a website for doctors.